DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 close due to the limited samples we visited till that point.
 So to prevent such tuples from being starved for selection we can add a small constant e to every priority value.
 Another issue along similar lines is that greedily using these priority values may lead to a small subset of experiences being replayed over and over resulting in a overfitting to that subset.
 To avoid this, we reintroduce some elements of uniform random sampling.
-This adds another hyper parameter A which we use to redefine the sampling probability as priority *PI* to the power *A* divided by the sum of all priorities *Pk* each raised to the power *a*.
+This adds another hyper parameter *a* which we use to redefine the sampling probability as priority *PI* to the power *a* divided by the sum of all priorities *Pk* each raised to the power *a*.

 <figure>